wds4/DCoSL/articles/whyWeNostr/whyWeNostr.md

-Why We Nostr: Nostr and the Decentralized Reputation and Web of Trust
+Why We Nostr: Nostr, Decentralized Reputation and Web of Trust
 =====

 Outline of proposed presentation